Fot28/Console-Finances/README.md

 ## Description

-Given a dataset in this Console-Finances Project I used JavaScript to make a Financial analysis which can be seen at Chrome console panel.
+Given a dataset in this Console-Finances Project, I used JavaScript to make a Financial analysis which can be seen in the Chrome console panel.

 ## Installation